 Down Home Tips for Health and Happiness

 - Eat lots of vegetables.
 Although science doesn’t identify a single vegetable, group of vegetables, or plant constituent as the “most important” for health, piles of research confirm that the people who eat the most and greatest diversity of vegetables (and fruit, too) enjoy better all-around physical and psychological health.
 You can’t overdose on green, red, and yellow vegetables (but go easy on the fried potatoes).
+If you can’t find fresh vegetables, frozen is the next best thing.

 - Apologize.
 It took a long time for me to understand that when things go bad in almost any situation, I’ve usually played a big part in it.
 Apologizing fully and without qualification (regardless of the role another or others played in the bad situation) clears my emotional decks so that I can move on.